Mac Keyboard Shortcuts You Should Know

 If you would like a more comprehensive guide to OS X shortcuts, visit Apple’s reference guide, or read more from Intego on how to navigate the OS X Finder from the keyboard.
-And if you would like an app that can give you a quick cheat sheet of keyboard shortcuts for OS X as well as other apps, try the free CheatSheet.
+And if you would like an app that can give you a quick cheat sheet of keyboard shortcuts for OS X as well as other apps, see how BetterTouchTool can help.